 I’ve written an entire post about what to pack for your trip to Turkey where I go into detail about what to bring and why.

-The 10 Day Trip to Turkey Itinerary
+The Best 10 Day Turkey Itinerary

-2 Days in Istanbul
+Days 1-2: Istanbul

 Where to Stay in Istanbul